There can be countless reasons you're wondering when to divorce.

-For some, it could be reading self-help books, for others it could be attending either individual or marriage counseling sessions or even trying discernment counseling.
+For some, it could be reading self-help books, for others it could be attending either individual or marriage counseling sessions, marriage mediation, or even trying discernment counseling.

 Regardless of the method, you owe it to your marriage – especially if it's a long-term relationship and/or there are children involved – to make every effort to educate yourself and find out if there's still work that can be done on the marriage.

 If you can honestly say that you have made every effort to save your marriage and you still feel as though there is no hope of reconciling, chances are it's one of the biggest signs you should divorce.